Practice: Jake Evans to play tonight with Florian Xhekaj - Dose.ca

 – Marc-Olivier Beaudoin (@MOBeaudoin1) November 22, 2025

-Obviously, this is a very interesting line-up, as it's full of energy and sturdiness, which should make for some intense on-ice action.
+Of course, it's a very interesting line-up, since it's full of energy and sturdiness, which should make for some intense on-ice action.

 It's a complete and well-constructed fourth line that we're all looking forward to seeing, if it comes to fruition.

-With Xhekaj and Evans expected to play, it's easy to see why Joshua Roy will most likely be left out tonight.
+With Xhekaj and Evans expected to play, Joshua Roy will most likely be left out tonight.

 Now, the other big question on everyone's mind was which goaltender would get the start against the Leafs, given that both Samuel Montembeault and Jakub Dobes played on Thursday against the Washington Capitals.